Summer23-CSCE-310-Database-Systems/chef-s_choice_Full_Repo_Final_Submission_Backup/README.md

 github-setup-chef-s_choice created by GitHub Classroom

 Our application is designed to help the user manage their recipes efficiently and access them from anywhere by utilizing a database.
 This database containsfour individual tables holding details regarding the Recipes, Ingredients, the correlation between the two, and the User who wishes to utilize them.
-First and foremost our application will allow the user to Create, Update, Insert, and Delete attributes in the main three tables (Recipe, Ingredients, and User).
+First and foremost our application will allow the user to View, Create, Update, Insert, and Delete attributes in the main three tables (Recipe, Ingredients, and User).

 ## Requirements